skip to content

 • BTh44 Christian Ethics

-• BTh47 Special Study for Ministry
+• BTh47 Special Study in Ministry

 GROUP E

-• BTh51 Pastoral Portfolio A
+• BTh51 Practical Theology: Reflective Pastoral Practice A

 Further information about these papers is available here.